 Robin Gill: The Man Behind The Dairy

-Fresh from our Food & Culture Awards, Robin Gill talks to Chantal Borciani about his Clapham empire and his next venture
+Fresh from our Food & Culture Awards, chef Robin Gill talks to Chantal Borciani about his Clapham restaurant empire and his next foodie venture

 When Robin Gill’s first restaurant, Clapham Common’s The Dairy, was being lauded by everyone from Marina O’Loughlin to Claude Bosi, it would have been easy to lose focus.
-But following the success of his much-celebrated field to fork menu in the heart of Clapham, Robin grew his business on his doorstep, opening sister restaurant Sorella further down Clapham High Street, and Counter Culture, described as ‘The Dairy’s naughty little brother’ just next door to his first-born establishment.
+But following the success of his much-celebrated field to fork menu in the heart of Clapham, Robin Gill grew his business on his doorstep.
+He opened sister restaurant Sorella further down Clapham High Street, and Counter Culture, described as ‘The Dairy’s naughty little brother’ just next door to his first-born establishment.

 “People instantly got behind The Dairy.
 South London has always had its few baseline fine dining restaurants but there was nothing that was really accessible at that level and for that price.
 And I think people loved that produce was at the heart of everything we did – we were growing our own herbs on the rooftop and it was all about the craft, home-made charcuterie, and whole butchery.”